-- Associate Professor, Community Health Sciences, Boston University School of Public Health
+- Associate Professor, General Pediatrics, Pediatrics, Boston University School of Medicine

 - Clinical Staff Privileges, Pediatrics, Boston Medical Center

 - Boston University, BSN